dustinpfister/blog_posts/_posts/threejs-userdata.md

 ## 2 - Basic User Data Object3d Example with rotating cubes

 This will be a basic getting started example of the user data object of the object3d class.
 In this example I have a create cube helper that will create and return a mesh that uses the Box geometry, and the normal material.
 In this create cube function I am using the userData object as a way to set some rotation rates for each angle in an instance of THREE.Euler in radians per second.
 There rotation rates as well as the starting position of the cube can be set by way of the create cube helper functions arguments.

+I then also have a function that will update a given cube by these rates in the user data object by way of a given time delta value.
+This function will then need to be called in the body of some kind of main animation loop function that uses request animation frame that I have at the bottom of the source code example.

 ```js
 (function () {